Ecopetrol: Capitalization

 The presidential signature in the law 1118 of 27 December 2006 was given after Colombian Congress' two houses approved in the night of Dec.
 13 the bill of law in a session that extended for near eight hours.
 The initiative fixed limits for the participation of those who aspire to have shares of the company.
 Individuals who want to take part in the process will be able to acquire shares maximum up to five thousand legal monthly minimum wages, or about 2 billion Colombian pesos (some US$904,000).
 Whereas, no one private company will be permitted to own more than 3 percent of the Ecopetrol shares put out for sale, and pension funds, mutual funds and pension autonomous' Ecopetrol funds not be able to acquire any more than 15 percent, during the first two rounds.
 After the Congress approval, the Acting President of Ecopetrol, Mauricio Salgar Hurtado, declared himself satisfied by the approval of the initiative which, as he said, "clears the future of the company".

-Now Ecopetrol will be able to tackle an ambitious plan of investments estimated in 12.5 billion dollars for the next five years.
+Ecopetrol will be able to tackle an ambitious plan of investments estimated in 12.5 billion dollars for the next five years.
 These resources will allow it to intensify the exploration and to increase the own production up to reaching levels of 500000 oilbbl of oil equivalent in the year 2011.
 Behind that, it will be possible to advance in the internationalization plan of the company and to execute projects of modernization of the refineries and of improvement of the quality of the fuels.
 The company will be able to penetrate into the research, development and marketing of clean-energy technology and into the biofuels market.
 Finally, Ecopetrol will not be forced anymore to assume fiscal charges different from the derivatives of its corporate purpose.